edward-shen/MMM-pages/readme.md

 ]
 ```

-and alternative approach, is to define a fixed MMM-Pages config
+an alternative approach, is to define a fixed MMM-Pages config

 ```js
 modules: [